omarabid/vimrc/README.md

 7- Use `cc` to comment/uncomment a block of code.
 More commands are available through the NerdCommenter plugin.

 8- Use `:S` to highlight substitution.

+9- Use `²` when in insert mode to toggle paste mode.